RedisTimeSeries/RedisTimeSeries/docs/commands/ts.madd.md

 ## Return value

-Either
+Returns one of these replies:

 - @array-reply of @integer-reply representing the timestamp of each added sample or an @error-reply (e.g., on `DUPLICATE_POLICY` violation)
-- @error-reply (e.g., on wrong number of arguments)
+- @error-reply (invalid arguments, wrong key type, etc.)

 ## Complexity